-Our Ph.D. program provides a rigorous background in economic theory and analysis, combined with courses in the student’s area of interest.
-Students will enjoy small class sizes, a supportive atmosphere, and strong relationships with their major advisor.
+The AAE Ph.D. program provides a rigorous background in economic theory and analysis, combined with applied economics courses in the areas of Development, Natural Resources and Environment, Agriculture and Community Economics.
+Students will enjoy small class sizes, a supportive atmosphere, and strong relationships with their major advisor and the AAE community.

-The program takes 4-5 years to complete, and offers further training in economic theory and econometrics, as well as major and minor field course work.
+The program takes 4-5 years to complete.
 The Ph.D. curriculum relies on the doctoral core in theory and econometrics offered by Wisconsin’s outstanding and highly ranked Department of Economics.
-When matched with the department’s applied courses, which teach students how to use advanced methods to conceptualize and answer contemporary economic problems, this strong core training prepares students for a variety of challenging careers.
+When matched with the department’s applied courses, students learn how to use advanced methods to conceptualize and answer contemporary economic problems.
+This strong core training prepares students for a variety of challenging careers.

 Preliminary examinations are required in microeconomic theory and a major field.
 The microeconomic theory prelim is administered and graded by the faculty in Economics.
 Students receiving grades of B or better in the microeconomic theory core can choose not to sit for the prelim.
 Pass rates for AAE students have historically been around 85%.
 The major field prelim is administered and graded by the AAE faculty.

 The Ph.D. also requires a dissertation.
 Most students’ dissertation work includes a period of primary data collection and field work either in this country or abroad, often in the developing world.